 The Plan covers a wide range of preventive and wellness services designed to keep participants and dependents healthy.
 The types of expenses covered are listed in the tables below.

-- The Plan covers medical services and supplies for eligible individuals at 100% with no deductible, coinsurance or co-pay when rendered by a PPO provider.
-Pharmacy products are covered at 100% when dispensed by a participating pharmacy. - This list is subject to reasonable medical management techniques and may be revised in accordance with applicable law.
+The Plan covers these services and supplies for eligible individuals at 100% of the allowable charge with no deductible or co-pay when the services are rendered by a PPO or Non-PPO provider.
+This list is subject to reasonable medical management techniques and may be revised in accordance with applicable law and regulatory guidance.